By Rachel Anyika

 Learn how to set boundaries - Start with small requests, try not to over-explain to the other person why you are unable to do what they want you to do.
 Simply state why you are not able to do it in a non-defensive or judgmental way.
 Offer them a compromise if you are able to.
 For example, your mother is calling to speak to you every day.
 Instead of feeling trapped and ignoring her calls tell her that you know she would like to speak to you more but you need time to focus on work and other relationships, you could then suggest speaking once or twice a week instead.
 Avoiding the situation will trigger feelings of guilt and shame that cause people to remain enmeshed.

-Find a licenced psychotherapist or counsellor - A psychotherapist will work with you to understand your individual personal history and heal relationships issues.
-They will help you shift perspective and re-frame how you view relationships to help you gain confidence in your decisions and giving you the freedom to choose to be in a relationship.
+Find a licenced psychotherapist or counsellor - A therapist will work with you to understand your individual personal history and heal relationship issues.
+They will help you shift perspective and re-frame how you view relationships, helping you gain confidence in your decisions and giving you the freedom to choose to be in a relationship.
+If you are interested in Emotion Enhancement Therapy services you can find further information here.

 Mindfulness - The benefits of meditation are extensive and can be read further here.
 A mindfulness practice will help you learn to take your focus away from other people and back to your body and what your individual needs are.